United States presidential doctrines: Nixon Doctrine

-The Nixon Doctrine was put forth in a press conference in Guam on July 25, 1969 by Richard Nixon.
+The Nixon Doctrine was put forth in a press conference in Guam on July 25, 1969, by President Richard Nixon.
 He stated that the United States henceforth expected its allies to assume primary responsibility for their own military defense.
 This was the start of the "Vietnamization" of the Vietnam War.
-The Doctrine argued for the pursuit of peace through a partnership with American allies.
+The doctrine argued for the pursuit of peace through a partnership with U.S. allies.